Battle of Tippermuir: The actions

 Tullibardine first sent forward a group of cavalry and foot in skirmish to engage the Irish, possibly to take advantage of the latter's shortage of ammunition.
 However, the Irish skirmishers drove back their opponents, causing a degree of confusion in the government centre.
 Montrose then gave an order to charge, and Mac Colla's experienced troops moved forward, clashing violently with the largely untrained militia making up Tullibardine's infantry: the first and second ranks rapidly lost their composure and began to fall back.

 Scott of Rossie attempted to hold the left flank, but Montrose led his Athollmen in a charge that placed them in front of Scott's men, and pushed them back into the main body of the Covenanters.
 While there was an attempt by some of the Covenanters to rally and regroup, most of their troops quickly broke and were routed.
 As was common in fighting of the era, the majority of casualties occurred in the rout as the battle now turned into a bloodbath.
 A group of townspeople had come to view the battle, believing Montrose's army would be quickly subdued.
 Now they were caught up in the slaughter, and in the confusion many died.
 It was reported that a man could walk from Tippermuir to Perth on the bodies of the slain.

 Elcho is reported, in some accounts, to have lost up to 2,000 men and Montrose only one, plus another man who died afterwards.
 Others suggest that only twelve men in total were killed on the field, but the bodies of a further 400 were found between Tippermuir and Perth where they had been cut down in the rout.
-The dead included several prominent gentry: Captain David Grant, who had led the Perth militia, William Forbes the Laird of Reires, Patrick Oliphant the Laird of Bachilton, and George Haliburton of Kelior.
+The dead included several prominent gentry: Captain David Grant, who had led the Perth militia, William Forbes the Laird of Reires, Patrick Oliphant of Bachilton, and George Haliburton of Kelior.
 However, there are no independent estimates of casualties and as with the relative size of the two armies, the largest figures may likely represent Royalist propaganda.